mongodb-labs/drivers-evergreen-tools/.evergreen/docker/README.md

 bash ./run-server.sh
 ```

-This will build the docker image and run it with appropriate settings.
+This will build the container image and run it with appropriate settings.
 Note that any of the environment variables used by `run-orchestration`
 will be passed through to the container.
 The appropriate port(s) will be exposed, allowing you to run local test against
-the running docker container.
+the running container.

 The default image can be overridden with `IMAGE`, and the entrypoint with `ENTRYPOINT`.
 To use a specific architecture, use `PLATFORM`, e.g. `--platform linux/amd64`.